PlaceOS/docs/tutorial/backend/failure-domains.md

 * Execute APIs and cross driver communication will be effected as module metadata will be unavailable

-### ElasticSearch failure
+### Elasticsearch failure

-* API index / listing / searching requests will fail - this will be mostly apparent when using backoffice
+* API index / listing / searching requests will fail - this will be mostly apparent when using Backoffice
-* all other aspects of the system will continue functioning
+* All other aspects of the system will continue functioning

 ### Driver compilation issue / crash